 To elicit means to draw out or to obtain (usually information).

 Illicit means illegal.

 The words elicit and illicit sound similar, but their meanings are very different.

 The verbto elicit means to obtain.
 It has the connotation of actively obtaining something (usually information).
 It can often be translated as to draw out, to extract, to obtain information, to deduce, or to construe.

 Have a chat with the boss at lunch and see what information you can elicit.

 His questioning sought to elicit the conclusion reached before the hearing began.

 Fog always seems to elicit strong feelings of melancholy.

 The adjectiveillicit means illegal or contrary to accepted morality (i.e., naughty).

-- The act seeks to prevent the illicit trafficking of narcotics.
+The act seeks to prevent the illicit trafficking of narcotics.